 Mark the hem knits in the same way you marked the edges of the sleeves.

 Fold (roll) the hems in half (face side out).
-Insert first hem to the sleeve.
-Face side of the sleeve is inside, so it’s now facing the face side of the hem.
-Pin the sleeve seam to the seam on the hem knit…
+Insert the first hem into the sleeve.
+The face side of the sleeve is inside, so it’s now facing the face side of the hem.
+Pin the sleeve seam to the seam on the hem knit...

 ...then pin the marks.

 Sew on the inside of the sleeve so you can handle the fabric easily.
-Pull on the hem knit (lightly) and sew it in evenly.
+Stretch the hem knit (lightly) and sew it in evenly.

-Pull the thread chain under the loops with blunt needle or hook (when using an overlock).
+Pull the thread chain under the loops with a blunt needle or hook (when using an overlock).

 Sew the hem of the other sleeve in the same way.

-The hem of the bottom edge of the sweatshirt is done in the similar way.
-Prepare the hem knit – fold and sew it like this:
+The hem of the bottom edge of the sweatshirt is done similarly.
+Prepare the hem knit - fold and sew it like this: